apohllo/ror-tasks/task-3/Readme.md

 many responsibilities, move them to separate classes.
 Think of decoupling and cohesion.

-The implementation should be constistent with the implementation form the part 1.
-But you can start in a separate branch called `service-mocks` (based on the part 1 implementation) in order to separate the changes required for this task.
+The implementation should be consistent with the implementation form the part 1 and part 2.
+But you can start in a separate branch called `service-mocks` (based on the part 2 implementation) in order to separate the changes required for this task.
 If everything works as expected, you can merge this branch with the `project` branch.